mariahnorell/website/content/courses/hr_analytics/python/pandas-basics.md

 # When writing '#' followed by your notes, Python ignores what is written and does not try to compute anything.
 ```

-Here is an example with how you can structure your comments and code so far:
+Here is an example of how you can structure your comments and code so far:

 ```
 # Import Pandas library